 “Well, that’s just typical, Apex Predator”, says the deer wearing a cobalt silk tailored suit.
 “Can you be any more morose?
 What a pointless life if you can’t even be excited for bodily fluids.
 I eat grass, but who doesn’t sneak a peek at a decomposing roadkill?
 Poke it a little bit?
 See the maggots and wave them hello?
 Gives you a certain thrill to be alive.”

 My tiny lake is all gone now.
 Now a lady is rushing past me, her shoes clickity clacking.
 A pizza slice in her hand.
 And then it happens – she drops the pizza.
 I love the sound that it makes – the slice sloppily slaps the pavement.
 The woman is flustered, she looks around to see if anyone noticed, and quickly rushes to retrieve her intended lunch.
 She peels it off.
 The slice leaves a messy print of cheese and tomato sauce on the ground.

 And even if there was a way to leave Deneb and travel far away – we’ve got time ever since that year we stopped decomposing through natural causes – where would I go and is it boring there and are there deer?

 Jenya is an engineer who likes to tinker with technology and with words.
+This is her twelfth Vending Machine Press appearance.
 Her poems are available on Amazon and have also been featured in Clementine Poetry Journal, and her paper on algorithms for safe irradiation of brain tumours is available in an operations research journal somewhere.